ALM-Rangers/Guidance/src/Stories/our-journey-of-transforming-to-a-devops-culture.md

 > -----------------------------------------

 ## Introduction
 In 2015, the ALM Rangers moved from a traditional organizational structure to a self-organizing team structure.
 This article is an overview of the process that we used and the results that we saw as a result of the change.
 You can use this information to help you decide if a similar transformation would be beneficial to your own organization.

 ### Intended audience

 Who should read this article?
 The answer is simple – any organization, individual, or company looking to streamline their teams and processes.
 If you’re looking for a more manageable, intuitive way to work on projects, or if your members (like the Rangers) are scattered all over the planet, then this article is for you.

 ### Value for the reader to read this article

 For many years, we've been evaluating and implementing Agile practices across our geographically distributed, part-time, and volunteered-based teams.
 While we shared our learnings in the [Managing Agile OSS Projects with Microsoft VSO](https://blogs.msdn.microsoft.com/microsoft_press/2015/04/09/free-ebook-managing-agile-open-source-software-projects-with-microsoft-visual-studio-online/) eBook, we realized we're not done.
 We need to scale, and, more importantly, deliver value to our developer community quickly.

 We embarked on a cultural shift that allowed us to “rub DevOps” on our operational processes and embrace self-organized, self-managed and autonomous teams.
 This article explores self-organized teams, our journey, and behavioural patterns we observed.

+> [!NOTE]
 > Whether you read the entire article or cherry-pick topics, please bear in mind that there is no silver bullet or one-size-fits-all solution.
 The patterns and recommendations covered herein may or may not apply to your organization.
 If they do, we hope we'll enable a successful transformation for your teams.
 If not, we'd appreciate your candid feedback so that we can update this article.

 #### Go straight to what worked

-**“I have not failed.
-I've just found 10,000 ways that won't work.”** *- Thomas A. Edison*
+> “*I have not failed.
+I've just found 10,000 ways that won't work.*” - Thomas A. Edison

 We’ve gone through the 10,000 failures so you don’t have to.
 Our goal is to provide you with an understanding of self-organized teams and how they revolutionized the Rangers so that you can put it to work for your organization.
 Although we are continually adapting our methods, what we’ve learned is an invaluable resource.
 In 2009, the Rangers had two full-time Program Managers and five concurrent projects running.
 After moving to self-organizing teams, we have one part-time Program Manager and ten concurrent projects running.
 Communication is faster.
 Efficiency is greater.
 Headaches are fewer.

 #### Avoid the pain of what didn't work

 As stated in the last section, we’ve already gone through the arduous trial and error process.
 Traditional managed teams have their place, but companies are changing.
 For example, the Rangers are comprised of a diverse and widely dispersed group of application lifecycle management (ALM) experts from all over the globe.
 Traditional management became a hindrance to productivity due to the expansive nature of the Rangers projects.
 With self-organized teams, members can use the tools which best fit the type of project.
 For instance, the best process for a guidance project may not be the best process for a tooling project.

 #### Road-map to create similar results in your org

 Congratulations!
 You’ve already taken the first step to progress by reading this article.

 The second step is identifying the problem areas.
 Are your projects bottlenecking?
 Are your projects running late and over budget?
 Are your projects dragging and off-track?